 Radha Agrawal is a powerhouse.
 After experiencing frustration with the nightlife scene, she felt the urge to bring people together and create real connections and community.
-Wanting to maintain all the things she loved about going out (dancing, creativity and connection) but leave the unsavory spilled drinks and bouncers behind, she launched Daybreaker, a sober early morning dance party that now has over 500K members who participate worldwide.
-As if that wasn’t incredible enough, Radha is the Co-Founder of THINX period underwear that she created with her twin sister Miki, is launching a new business, LiveItUp and today, is launching her new book, Belong, about finding your people, creating community and living a more connected life.
+Wanting to maintain all the things she loved about going out (dancing, creativity, connection) but leave the unsavory spilled drinks and bouncers behind, she launched Daybreaker, a sober early morning dance party that now has over 500K members who participate worldwide.
+As if that wasn’t incredible enough, Radha is the Co-Founder of THINX period underwear which she created with her twin sister Miki Agrawal, is launching a new business, LiveItUp, and now she’s launching her new book, Belong, about finding your people, creating meaningful community, and living a more connected life.
 A girl after our own heart!
-To find out what other things this mama-to-be has been working on, read on…
+Read on to find out what other things this mama-to-be has been working on.

 Radha, we are so excited to be talking to you!
-To say that you are a serial entrepreneur is an understatement, you are also the Co-Founder of THINX and LiveItUp.
+To say that you’re a successful entrepreneur is an understatement.
+In addition to Daybreaker, you are also the Co-Founder of THINX and LiveItUp.
 What advice do you have for women wanting to start their own business?

 I’d tell them to go for it!
 But be smart about it, too.
 Find people who are actually doing what you want to be doing and study them.
-Figure out what makes them successful, but most importantly, whatever you do — go at it with heart.
-That’s what’s going to fuel you, day in and day out: a mission that’s heart-centered, is of service to the world and something you can feel passionate about.
-Thrive to be a part of something that’s much bigger than you and surround yourself with a community that’s going to uplift you and carry you through your journey.
+Figure out what makes them successful, but most importantly, whatever you do—go at it with heart.
+That’s what’s going to fuel you, day in and day out: a mission that’s heart-centered, is of service to the world, and is something you can feel passionate about.
+Strive to be a part of something that’s much bigger than you and surround yourself with a community that’s going to uplift you and carry you through your journey.

 One of my upcoming projects that I’m launching with my business partner, Aly Bloom, is LiveItUp.
 It’s the first-ever text based Life School™ where the best guides in the world deliver bite-sized information and challenges to our community via text.
 We cover everything from community-building and mindfulness to how to get wine stains out of a shirt.
 It’s everything you’ve never learned in school (but wish you had!)
 It’s the perfect building block for any college student or young professional who’s looking to branch out on their own entrepreneurial adventure.